Sitemap

 May 2023

-This project aims to develop a physics-inspired machine learning model for predicting the viscosity of complex fluids and to use it to aid in the formulation design process.
+This project aims to develop a machine learning model for predicting the viscosity of complex fluids and to use it to aid in the formulation design process.

 July 2023